 Category Definition Floods Coastal Flood A flood resulting from high sea water levels and wave impact that exceed flood protection levels; these hydraulic conditions are generally caused by storm surges.
 River Flood A flood resulting from high-river discharges (that exceed flood protection levels); the high-river discharges are caused by heavy precipitation and/or snow melt in the river basin.
-Droughts A sustained and extensive occurrence of below average water availability, whether atmospheric, surface, or ground water caused by climate variability.
+Drought s A sustained and extensive occurrence of below average water availability, whether atmospheric, surface, or ground water caused by climate variability.
 Droughts can result in water scarcity when the drought conditions cause long-term imbalances between water availability and demands.
 Extreme Weather Heat wave A prolonged period of excessively hot, and sometimes also humid, weather relative to normal climate patterns of a certain region.
 Wildfire An uncontrolled fire in an area of combustible vegetation that occurs in the countryside.
 Fire ignition and spread are both enhanced by cumulated drought, high temperature, low relative humidity and the presence of wind Storm Natural events characterized by strong winds, often in combination with heavy precipitation (e.g., heavy rainfall, hail, etc.).
-Heavy Precipitation Rainfall events that result in (1) (urban) floods due to exceedance of drainage capacity, and (2) flash floods, defined as rapid flooding of low lying areas, generally within a few hours after a heavy rainfall events such as thunderstorms.